ElectronSutra/venture/pages/1-the-realm/1-6-military/1-6-2-house-legions.md

 volley, then closing in with their curved falcata swords.
 However, the Cotanese perform best when they are able to establish an ambush.
-Owing to their native mountains, the Cotanese are experts at guerilla warfare and getting the drop on their opponents -- tactics that suit House Cathak just fine.
+Owing to their native mountains, the Cotanese are experts at guerilla warfare and getting the drop on their opponents -- tactics that suit House Sesus just fine.

 A dragon of swordsmen is not uncommon.
 Among these, the first talon are likely to be armored with their native steel; the rest make do with lesser armor.
 About